OpenBB-finance/OpenBB/website/content/bot/reference/discord/charts/cc.md

 # cc

-This command allows the user to retrieve intraday 5-minute charts for a given ticker.
-The command /c5m or /cc ticker:AMD can be used to retrieve the chart, with the ticker being the symbol of the stock or other security.
-The resulting chart will contain the intraday price data for the given ticker for the current day.
+This command allows the user to retrieve an intraday 5 minute chart for a given ticker, /c5m also has the same effect.
+This chart will display the candlestick chart for the day.
+It will provide a visual representation of the stock's performance over the current day.
+This command is useful for performing technical analysis and tracking short-term price movements.

 ### Usage